kovidgoyal/kitty/docs/index.rst

 fonts.
 You can even specify specific font families for specific ranges of unicode characters.
 This allows precise control over text rendering.
 It can come in handy for applications like powerline, without the need to use patched fonts.
-See the various font related configuration directives in |kitty.conf|.
+See the various font related configuration directives in :ref:`conf-kitty-fonts`.

 .. _scrollback: